MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 #### Why do I see a Dataverse plan in select Microsoft 365 subscriptions?
 Is this related to Dataverse for Teams?

 No. A limited set of Dataverse capabilities were recently added to Microsoft 365 licenses to support service capabilities available (for example, Microsoft Project).
-A standalone Power Apps, Power Automate, or Power Virtual Agents plan is still needed to run apps/flows/bots with Dataverse.
+A standalone Power Apps, Power Automate, or Copilot Studio plan is still needed to run apps/flows/bots with Dataverse.
 To learn more about this feature, go to [Dataverse capabilities with Microsoft 365 licenses](pricing-billing-skus.md#dataverse-capabilities-with-microsoft-365-licenses).

 > [!Note]
 > There's a service plan called *Dataverse for Teams* that's related to the Dataverse for Teams capabilities.
 Our platform uses this service plan for granting customer tenants Dataverse for Teams storage capacity.
 Don't deactivate it.